cometa-rocks/cometa_documentation/README.md

 <a name="cometahistory"></a>

 **Enterprise Edition**

-The internal repo is on our [gitlab server](https://git.amvara.de/amvara/cometa).
-Please let [us know](mailto:enterpriseaccess@cometa.rocks), if you want access there.

 To use the Enterprise (On-premise) Edition you need an Enterprise License.
 It has all the features of the Premium Plan under Cloud Edition and comes with exciting perks such as onboarding support for the QA team, unlimited projects, unlimited users, all web browsers, priority support, and many more exciting advantages.